Do you want to know how to make healthy eating easy? Are you confused by the array of gadgets available?

 • Powdered sugar (make your own icing sugar from non-refined coconut sugar, xylitol or similar in 10 seconds)

-Jane’s summary: Ideal for going beyond smoothie making and a real time saver to create delicious home-made recipes and make healthy eating easy
+Jane’s summary: Ideal for going beyond smoothie making and a real time-saver to create delicious home-made recipes and make healthy eating easy

 2 Slow cooker